 (This post may contain affiliate links.
 Find more info in my disclaimer.)

-The mountains of Montenegro are truly spectacular.
-In fact, they're what the country is named for.
+In fact, a whopping 90% of Montenegro is mountainous.
+And the mountains are what the country is named for.
 Monte - mountain.
 Negro - black.
-Or in Montenegrin - Crna Gora, meaning 'Black Mountain'.
+Or in Montenegrin - Crna Gora (pronounced 'tsrrrna gorra'), which also means 'Black Mountain'.

 They're rugged, wild and stunning.